Find Top Attractions in India

 The nearest bus stop to Feroz Shah Kotla Fort is Delhi Gate.
 It is a 6-minute walk away.

-Feroz Shah Kotla Fort on Google Map
+Feroz Shah Kotla Fort, Vikram Nagar, Delhi on Google Map

 Feroz Shah Kotla Fort FAQs: